 How can I be sure a clinical trial is legitimate?

-The trial’s research staff should be willing to answer all of your questions, such as who is sponsoring the trial, whether the trial protocol is compliant with federal regulations, what is the purpose of the trial, what are the possible risks and how long the trial is expected to last.
+The sponsor or research coordinator should be willing to answer all of your questions, such as whether the trial protocol is approved and will be monitored by an IRB, what is the purpose of the trial, what are the possible risks and how long the trial is expected to last.

-A reliable starting point is the National Institutes of Health Clinical Trial Registry at http://clinicaltrials.gov.
-This site lists more than 103,000 trials in more than 170 countries.
+Another resource is the National Institutes of Health Clinical Trial Registry at http://clinicaltrials.gov.
+This site lists more than 200,000 trials in at least 190 countries.
 You can search for a trial using criteria such as condition or disease treated, medication or therapy used, or site country.
 Each entry includes a trial description, sponsors, purpose, estimated completion date, eligibility criteria and contact information.

 The World Health Organization International Clinical Trials Registry Platform provides similar background information about trials across the worldwide.